aspose-cad/Aspose.CAD-for-.NET/README.md

 This repository contains [Examples](https://github.com/aspose-cad/Aspose.CAD-for-.NET/tree/master/Examples), Plugins and Showcase projects for [Aspose.CAD for .NET](http://www.aspose.com/downloads/cad/net) which will help you learn and write your own applications using [Aspose.CAD for .NET](http://www.aspose.com/downloads/cad/net).

+[Aspose.CAD for .NET](http://www.aspose.com/downloads/cad/net) allows developers to convert AutoCAD DWG and DXF files to PDF and Raster images.
+It is a native API and does not require AutoCAD or any other software to be installed.
+You can also convert the selected layers and layouts from the AutoCAD files.
+The conversion to PDF and Raster images is of very high quality.

 <p align="center">